 Many people think of "the bank" as a place to keep money or other liquid financial resources, perhaps in a money market, checking, or savings account.
 However, there are many different types of banks and financial institutions, and depending on the type, they may offer many other bank services in addition to simple accounts.

-The commercial bank's primary business involves taking in financial assets such as deposits and then lending these assets to other customers at a rate of interest.
+Many people have a personal checking or savings account at a commercial bank.
+The commercial bank's primary business involves taking in financial assets through customer deposits and then lending these assets to other customers at a rate of interest.

 A consumer bank, such as a credit union or savings bank, may focus on the personal banking needs of a specific group or industry.
 The idea behind these banks is that by doing business with them, you're supporting that specific group or industry.

 Credit unions offer many of the same services that commercial banks offer, including checking accounts, savings accounts, mortgages and other loans, and credit cards.